Atheist Morality: A Contradiction in Terms

 The last several years have seen repeated instances of individuals murdering as many people as they could before taking their own lives.
 These horrific occurrences are universally denounced as evil.
 People of all faiths, as well as those who profess no faith, join in that condemnation.

-If there is no Creator, humans are nothing more than accidents of evolution.
-They are in essence bio-chemical machines, no different, except in level of complexity, from a computer.
+If, as atheists claim, there is no Creator, humans are nothing more than accidents of evolution.
+They are, in essence, bio-chemical machines, no different except in level of complexity from a computer.
 As famed atheist Richard Dawkins puts it in his book The Selfish Gene, "We are survival machines - robot vehicles blindly programmed to preserve the selfish molecules known as genes."

-We are survival machines - robot vehicles blindly programmed to preserve the selfish molecules known as genes.— Richard Dawkins
+We are survival machines - robot vehicles blindly programmed to preserve the selfish molecules known as genes.— Famed atheist Richard Dawkins

 If human beings were not created by God, and are only the products of blind, unplanned, and purposeless evolution, they are nothing more than organically based computers or robots, no different in essence from their electronic counterparts.
 They are simply biological machines that have been programmed, through millions of years of evolution and natural selection, to react to their environment in certain very complex ways.
 That complexity does not, however, change the essence of what they are.